rachit-k/chat_application/readme.md

 ### Execution:
 #### Server:
-javac Server.java
+javac Server.java .
-java Server n
+java Server n .
 (where n=0 for part1, 1 for part2 and 2 for part3)
 #### Client:
-javac Client.java   return
+javac Client.java .
-java Client localhost username1
+java Client localhost username1 .
 Now, type "@username2 message" to send message from username1 to username2

 #### Ctrl-C Scenario: